Sintexer/raise/README.md

 - `4_init_tables.sql` - will fill raise_db tables with some content, such as superuser,
   test categories and directly by tests.

+###Building war

 For build, you should start maven in project root directory and build `war` file using maven war plugin.
 This plugin dependency is specified in `pom.xml`: `<packaging>war</packaging>`.

 `mvn compile war:war